HL7/davinci-deqm/source/pages/indv-reporting.md

 -  Stratification variables, supplemental data elements, risk adjustment variables, and any other data element specified in the referenced CQM(s)

 - The conclusive evidence needed to confirm that a criterion was met for that CQM.
 For instance, a record for a patient who has been in the Intensive Care Unit undergoing continuous blood pressure monitoring may have much more blood pressure observations than are needed to compute the criteria.

-A quality program supporting the individual reporting scenario will often provide prescriptive guidelines that define additional data, outside the smoking gun, that may or must be sent (such as the complete problem or medication list).
-Where such prescriptive guidelines exist, those take precedence over the more general guidance provided here.

 ### Missing Data
 {:.no_toc}